atmajs/mask-node/readme.md

 - render Mask Template, Components and other things on the server
-- create all needed **meta information** for custom tags, attributes and utils, so that all components are proper initialized on the client.
-It will also embed all models.
-It is also possible to define render mode
+- create all needed **meta information** for custom tags, attributes and utils, so that all components are proper initialized on the client
+- serialize and deserialize the models
 - **render modes** for components, attribute handlers and utils for all custom stuff - `server` / `client` or both (`server client`).
 - Front-end application performance - it receives rendered or semi-rendered html.
 - SEO Bots can crawl the application